very-cool-name/blog-from-scratch/part_i.md

 T* get_if(); // what's T?
 ```

-Moreover in standard it's declared as friend, but let's just deal with that later.
-Let our first goal be getting type `T` at index `Idx` from list of `Types...`.
+Moreover in the standard it's declared as friend, but let's just deal with that later.
+Let our first goal be getting type `T` at index `Idx` from the list of `Types...`.

 ```cpp
 template<size_t Idx, size_t CurIdx, typename T, typename...
 Types>